 By Tim Lambert

-Meanwhile other Roman forces marched into Sussex, where the local tribe, the Atrebates were friendly and offered no resistance.
-The Roman army then marched into the territory of another tribe, the Durotriges, in Dorset and southern Somerset.
+Meanwhile other Roman forces marched into what is now Sussex, where the local tribe, the Atrebates were friendly and offered no resistance.
+The Roman army then marched into the territory of another tribe, the Durotriges, in what is now Dorset and southern Somerset.
 Everywhere the Romans prevailed and that year 11 Celtic kings surrendered to Claudius.

 Normally if a Celtic king surrendered the Romans allowed him to remain as a puppet ruler.

 Aulus Plautius was made the first governor of Roman Britain.